ACT Test Scores

 43% of ACT test takers chose to take the test more than once last year, and more than half of them improved their scores.

 Why every point matters on the ACT test

-Did you know improving by just a single test point can be worth thousands of dollars in financial aid for your college education?
+Did you know improving by just a single test point can be worth thousands of dollars in financial aid for your university education?
 The ACT® test is important to your future—and can open up new opportunities for college and career.